-- Performing DDL Operations in Oracle Database Vault Data Definition Language (DDL) operations in Oracle Database Vault can be affected by situations such as schema ownership and patch upgrades. - Using Oracle Database Vault with Oracle Enterprise Manager Oracle Database Vault administrators can perform tasks in Oracle Enterprise Manager Cloud Control such as propagating polices to other databases. - Using Oracle Data Pump with Oracle Database Vault Database administrators can authorize Oracle Data Pump users to work in a Database Vault environment. - Using Oracle Scheduler with Oracle Database Vault Users who are responsible for scheduling database jobs must have Oracle Database Vault-specific authorization. - Using Information Lifecycle Management with Oracle Database Vault Users who perform Information Lifecycle Management operations on an Oracle Database Vault-enabled database must be granted authorization to perform these operations. - Executing Preprocessor Programs with Oracle Database Vault Users who execute preprocessor programs through external tables must have Oracle Database Vault-specific authorization. - Oracle Recovery Manager and Oracle Database Vault You can use Recovery Manager (RMAN) in an Oracle Database Vault environment. - Privileges for Using Oracle Streams with Oracle Database Vault If you want to use Oracle Streams in an Oracle Database Vault environment, then you must have the correct privileges. - Privileges for Using XStream with Oracle Database Vault If you want to use XStream in an Oracle Database Vault environment, then you must have the appropriate privileges. - Privileges for Using Oracle GoldenGate with Oracle Database Vault If you want to use Oracle GoldenGate in an Oracle Database Vault environment, then you must have the appropriate privileges. - Using Data Masking in an Oracle Database Vault Environment You must have the correct authorization to perform data masking in an Oracle Database Vault environment. - Converting a Standalone Oracle Database to a PDB and Plugging It into a CDB You can convert a standalone Oracle Database Release 12c or later database to a PDB, and then plug this PDB into a CDB.
+- Performing DDL Operations in Oracle Database Vault Data Definition Language (DDL) operations in Oracle Database Vault can be affected by situations such as schema ownership and patch upgrades. - Using Oracle Database Vault with Oracle Enterprise Manager Oracle Database Vault administrators can perform tasks in Oracle Enterprise Manager Cloud Control such as propagating polices to other databases. - Using Oracle Data Pump with Oracle Database Vault Database administrators can authorize Oracle Data Pump users to work in a Database Vault environment. - Using Oracle Scheduler with Oracle Database Vault Users who are responsible for scheduling database jobs must have Oracle Database Vault-specific authorization. - Using Information Lifecycle Management with Oracle Database Vault Users who perform Information Lifecycle Management operations on an Oracle Database Vault-enabled database must be granted authorization to perform these operations. - Using Oracle Database Replay with Oracle Database Vault Database administrators can authorize Oracle Database Replay users to work in a Database Vault environment. - Executing Preprocessor Programs with Oracle Database Vault Users who execute preprocessor programs through external tables must have Oracle Database Vault-specific authorization. - Oracle Recovery Manager and Oracle Database Vault You can use Recovery Manager (RMAN) in an Oracle Database Vault environment. - Privileges for Using Oracle Streams with Oracle Database Vault If you want to use Oracle Streams in an Oracle Database Vault environment, then you must have the correct privileges. - Privileges for Using XStream with Oracle Database Vault If you want to use XStream in an Oracle Database Vault environment, then you must have the appropriate privileges. - Privileges for Using Oracle GoldenGate with Oracle Database Vault If you want to use Oracle GoldenGate in an Oracle Database Vault environment, then you must have the appropriate privileges. - Using Data Masking in an Oracle Database Vault Environment You must have the correct authorization to perform data masking in an Oracle Database Vault environment.

-- Using the ORADEBUG Utility with Oracle Database Vault The ORADEBUG utility is used primarily by Oracle Support to diagnose problems that may arise with an Oracle database. - Performing Patch Operations in an Oracle Database Vault Environment User SYS must have the DV_PATCH_ADMIN role to perform a patch operations on an Oracle Database Vault-enabled database.
+- Converting a Standalone Oracle Database to a PDB and Plugging It into a CDB You can convert a standalone Oracle Database Release 12c or later database to a PDB, and then plug this PDB into a CDB. - Using the ORADEBUG Utility with Oracle Database Vault The ORADEBUG utility is used primarily by Oracle Support to diagnose problems that may arise with an Oracle database. - Performing Patch Operations in an Oracle Database Vault Environment User SYS must have the DV_PATCH_ADMIN role to perform a patch operations on an Oracle Database Vault-enabled database.